folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I want to be empathetic, my heart like Dee-1" > Call It Like It Is

-* Prior to the release of “Watch the Party Die”, Dee-1 released a podcast episode which discussed the battle between Kendrick and Drake.
-In comparison to Lecrae's podcast, Dee-1 was much more willing to directly criticize Drake, Kendrick and the culture of rap battles as a whole.
+* Prior to the release of “Watch the Party Die,” Dee-1 released a podcast episode discussing the battle between Kendrick and Drake.
+In comparison to Lecrae's podcast, Dee-1 was much more willing to directly criticize Drake, Kendrick, and the culture of rap battles as a whole.

 * From Dee-1's uncompromising perspective, the entire battle between Kendrick and Drake has glorified negative examples of hatred and unrighteous relationships that are a detriment to the Black community and misaligned with Jesus's teaching.

-* Dee-1 also released an uncompromising response to “Watch the Party Die” in the form a track titled “Call It Like It Is”.
+* Dee-1 also released an uncompromising response to “Watch the Party Die” in the form of a track titled “Call It Like It Is.”

-  * I want to be empathetic, my heart like Dee-1
+  * *I want to be empathetic, my heart like Dee-1
   But I will—
   **Yeah, I don't care what these people think, I'm trying to make these people think
   What's up, Kendrick?** We flippin' tables, man, (Call it like it is), alright